 This provoked a familiar face, disdain pulling towards pity.
 The supervisor said, “Why clutter up a perfectly understandable sign?
 You obviously understood what it means.
 Less is more when it comes to signs.
 Simple and elegant.
 Put it up in the kiosk.
 Refill the brochure rack too.”

 The stapler was not up to the task of penetrating the laminated sign plus the plywood backing of the notice board.
 The staples would crush flat and fall to the ground, leaving behind ugly dents and paired puncture wounds.
-The interpreter knew the supervisor would be aghast at imperfections on her simple, elegant sign.
-She sweated the small stuff, let the big issues fester.
+The interpreter knew the supervisor would be aghast at imperfections on his simple, elegant sign.

 The interpreter placed the stapler carefully, squaring it with the edge of the sign, then slammed it hard with the heal of his free hand.
 The staple had no time to bend.
 In it went, perfectly.
 “Ha ha!” cried the interpreter.
 He was about to line up on the opposite corner.

 “Yes?” said the interpreter.
-He knew nothing of Anderson School.
+He knew nothing of Greenhill School.

 “It’s a French Immersion School.”